 Supporting community-based investment and growth through facilitating entrepreneurship, business development, and home and real estate ownership.

-Advocating for policies and programs that ensure equal participation by African Americans in the economic and social mainstream.
+Advocating for policies and programs that ensure equal participation by Black people in the economic and social mainstream.

-While much has been accomplished since we first opened our doors in 1916, more work remains to ensure that African Americans and all who are underserved and marginalized have access to the opportunities to transform their lives.
+While much has been accomplished since we first opened our doors in 1916, more work remains to ensure that Black people and all who are underserved and marginalized have access to the opportunities to transform their lives.

 As you visit our website, please take a moment to learn more about our impact in the communities we serve.
 We also invite you to become a part of the movement by attending one of our events, joining one of our three auxiliaries, or becoming a contributor.